-I translated a handful of Chinese words into images, creating a rebus of sorts.
-Chinese words defined by the combination of characters.
-And characters, prior to being combined with one another to form words, each have their own meaning as well.
-In the poster above, the word family is the combination of the characters house or home and people.
-So in rebus form, family would appear as "house people".
+To start: Chinese words are defined by the combination of characters.
+And characters, prior to being combined with one another to form words, each possess an individual definition.
+In the poster, the word family is the combination of the characters home and people.

-I applied that thinking to words chosen for their level of visual interest.
-By translating words to moveable magnets, I think terms like "interpretation" and "play" present themselves as likely answers to my question.
+I applied that thinking to words chosen for their formal intrigue.
+By changing a written language to moveable magnets, effectively reversing the history of the language, terms like "interpretation" and "play" present themselves as likely candidates of the difference between words and pictures.